-- 63. Dr. Cody issued the Risk Reduction Order despite no evidence (i.e., contract tracing studies) showing that entities, locations, or events falling within her definition of a "gathering" were or are more likely to cause the spread of COVID-19 than gathering at malls, restaurants, public transit areas, stores, day camps, and childcare facilities. - 64.
-On or around July 6, 2020, Plaintiffs became subject to State guidance ordering them to not engage in singing or chanting at indoor religious services. - 65.
+- 59. Dr. Cody issued the Risk Reduction Order despite no evidence (i.e., contract tracing studies) showing that entities, locations or events falling within her definition of a "gathering" were or are more likely to cause the spread of COVID-19 than gathering at malls, restaurants, public transit areas, stores, day camps and childcare facilities.
+Indeed, the County has traced more COVID-19 cases to retail stores, grocery stores, offices and restaurants than churches. - 60.
+On or around July 6, 2020, Plaintiffs became subject to State guidance ordering them to not engage in singing or chanting at indoor religious services. - 61.
 On August 3, 2020, the CDPH issued guidance for schools, a true and correct copy of which is attached hereto as Exhibit "9."
 The guidance cautioned that "activities that involve singing must only take place outdoors."
-The CDPH softened this language in January 2021 to permit band practice "provided that precautions such as physical distancing and mask wearing are implemented to the maximum extent possible." - 66.
-The CDPH did not ban singing and chanting in day camps or childcare centers. - 67.
+The CDPH softened this language in January 2021 to permit band practice "provided that precautions such as physical distancing and mask wearing are implemented to the maximum extent possible." - 62.
+The CDPH did not ban singing and chanting in day camps or childcare centers. - 63.
 On August 28, 2020, the CDPH issued the Blueprint for a Safer Economy ("Blueprint") that established a procedure for assigning counties to one of four tiers based on the severity of the COVID-19 outbreak in each locality.
 A true and correct copy of the Blueprint Activity and Business Tiers is attached hereto as Exhibit "10."
-The Blueprint discriminated against houses of worship. - 68.
+The Blueprint discriminated against houses of worship. - 64.
 On October 5, 2020, Dr. Cody issued a Revised Risk Reduction Order, a copy of which is attached hereto as Exhibit "11."
-The Revised Order allowed more businesses and activities to resume operations provided they followed precautions like wearing masks and social distancing, but still banned indoor gatherings.
+The Revised Order allowed more businesses and activities to resume operations provided they followed precautions like wearing masks and social distancing but still banned indoor gatherings.
 The Order also expressly exempted government entities and their contractors "to the extent that such requirements would impede or interfere with an essential governmental function."
-On information and belief, such activities included construction, first responders, court personnel, and law enforcement. - 69.
+On information and belief, such activities included construction, first responders, court personnel and law enforcement. - 65.
 On or around October 13, 2020, Dr. Cody issued a Revised Mandatory Gatherings Directive which was more restrictive than the State's Blueprint.
 The Directive only allowed religious gatherings of up to 25% the facility's capacity or 100 people, whichever was fewer, in Tier 3 of the Blueprint.